aws-samples/sample-wickr-forms-collection-bot/README.md

 | TCP | 443 | Webhook endpoint (if configured) | Report delivery to external HTTPS URL |
 | UDP | 16384-16584 | Wickr cloud service | Wickr real-time media protocol |

 The CDK stack (Path B) deploys the container in a **private subnet with no public IP**.
 Outbound traffic routes through a NAT gateway created by the stack (`natGateways: 1` in the VPC construct).
-This is the recommended production configuration — the bot has no need for inbound connectivity from the internet.

 **If deploying manually (Path A or custom ECS):**
 - Place the container in a private subnet with a route to a NAT gateway, OR